rubendv/sodiumpp/README.md

 sodiumpp
 ========

+*This is a very preliminary version, do NOT expect it to be secure or use it for anything important.*

 This library implements the C++ API of NaCl on top of libsodium, as well as a high level API that takes care of nonce generation for you:

 ```c++